 From weddings to award ceremonies and charity events, the banquet layout is a popular seating style for event planners and attendees.
 Usually meant for sit-down meals, this is your classic setup comprised of multiple individual tables with a group of people at each.

 Pro Tip: Map out who’ll be sitting where, identifying seats that might have special directions for meals or dietary restrictions.
-Then, share it with your staff beforehand and have it as a cheat sheet at the event.
+If you have a solution you use to store files online for events, you can easily pull past templates and adapt them for gatherings in the same venue.

 Usually with conferences, people won’t eat while the event is going on.
 They’ll eat before, after, or during a break in the event.
 Since everyone is eating at once, it’s important you design a serving style that doesn’t get to crowded.
 If guests aren’t eating until after the conference you’ll most likely see a mad dash to your food.
 One way to combat this in your catering preparation is to consider having multiple stations so that you can split the crowd up.